OpenMx/OpenMx/docs/source/GeneticEpi_Path.rst

             values=.5
         ),
         mxData(
-            observed=dzfData,
+            observed=dzData,
             type="raw"
         )
     )
     twinACEModel <- mxModel("twinACE", mzModel, dzModel,
         mxAlgebra(
             expression=MZ.objective + DZ.objective,
-            name="twin"
+            name="minus2loglikelihood"
         ),
-        mxAlgebraObjective("twin")
+        mxAlgebraObjective("minus2loglikelihood")
     )

-Models specifying paths are translated into 'RAM' specifications for optimization, indicated by using the ``type="RAM"``.
+Now we will discuss the script line by line.
 For further details on RAM, see ref.
 Note that we left the comma's at the end of the lines which are necessary when all the arguments are combined prior to running the model.
 Each line can be pasted into R, and then evaluated together once the whole model is specified.
+Models specifying paths are translated into 'RAM' specifications for optimization, indicated by using the ``type="RAM"``.
 We start the path diagram specification by providing the names for the manifest variables in ``manifestVars`` and the latent variables in ``latentVars``.
-We use here the 'selVars' and 'aceVars' objects that we created before when preparing the data.
+We use here the ``selVars`` and ``aceVars`` objects that we created previously when preparing the data.

 .. code-block:: r

 	mxModel("ACE",
 	        type="RAM",
 	        manifestVars=selVars,
-	        latentVars=aceVars
-	)
+	        latentVars=aceVars,

 We start by specifying paths for the variances and means of the latent variables.
-These includes double-headed arrows from each latent variable back to itself, fixed at one, and single-headed arrows from the triangle (with a fixed value of one) to each of the latent variables, fixed at zero.
-Next we specify paths for the means of the observed variables using single-headed arrows from 'one' to each of the manifest variables.
-These are set to be free and given a start value of 20.
-As we use the same label (``mean``) for the two means, they are constrained to be equal.
-Remember that R 'recycles'.
-The main paths of interest are those from each of the latent variables to the respective observed variable.
-These are also estimated (thus all are set free), get a start value of .6 and appropriate labels.
-As the common environmental factors are by definition the same for both twins, we fix the correlation between **C1** and **C2** to one.
+These include double-headed arrows from each latent variable back to itself, fixed at one.

 .. code-block:: r